mk-sabira/mk-sabira/README.md

 - 👋 Hi, I’m @mk-sabira
 - 👀 I’m interested in Kotlin programmimg
-- 🌱 I’m currently learning Android developer
+- 🌱 I’m currently learning Android development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...